Fehl-Ritzhausen: Politics

 The municipal council is made up of 12 council members who were elected in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

-North of the community runs Bundesstraße 414 leading from Driedorf-Hohenroth to Hachenburg.
+North of the municipality runs Bundesstraße 414 leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 22 km away.

+Fehl-Ritzhausen train station, which nowadays is out of service, was located on the Cross Westerwald railway (Montabaur - Westerburg - Herborn) as well as the Erbach (Westerwald) (Today: Nistetal/Bad Marienberg) - Fehl-Ritzhausen railway.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.